rachaelstanislaw/learn-pre-work/HTML/html_challenges.md

 **1. Render your first h1!**

-- We do want to have our own text editor in the app to achieve this.
+_Developer notes: We do want to have our own text editor in the app to achieve this_
-- This can be done in a text editor and then dragged into chrome if all else fails.

 ```
 HTML